abhi-v-10/carProject/README.md

 # 🚗 CarProject

-CarProject is a Django REST API for managing car records.
-It allows users to create, read, update, and delete car entries, as well as filter and search cars by various attributes.
+CarProject is a Django REST API for managing cars, their engines, manufacturers, and features.
+It demonstrates the use of one-to-one, one-to-many, and many-to-many relationships in Django models, and exposes endpoints for CRUD operations and listing related data.

 ---

 ## ✨ Features

-- List all cars with optional filtering by company or fuel type
+- List, create, update, and delete cars
-- Retrieve details of a specific car by ID
+- List all manufacturers, features, and engines
-- Filter cars by fuel type or price
+- Filter cars by company or fuel type
-- Add new cars
+- Demonstrates:
-- Update existing car details (full or partial)
+  - **One-to-One**: Each car has one engine
-- Delete cars
+  - **One-to-Many**: Each car is made by one manufacturer, but a manufacturer can make many cars
-- RESTful API endpoints using Django REST Framework
+  - **Many-to-Many**: Each car can have multiple features, and each feature can belong to multiple cars

 ---